Andes Central School superintendent resigns

-The Andes Central School Board announced on the school's website Friday, March 10, it accepted the resignation of former superintendent Robert Chakar Jr. on March 2.
+The Andes Central School District Board of Education announced on the school’s website Friday, March 10, it accepted the resignation of former superintendent Robert Chakar Jr. on March 2.

 “The board unanimously approved the resignation, and we want to assure the school community of our unwavering belief in our faculty and staff’s ability to educate and care for our students and families,” Andes Board of Education President Kelly Bauer said in a prepared statement.
 “We want to thank our community for its strength and loyalty to the district during this challenging time.”